ikus060/rdiffweb/README.md

     python setup.py build
     sudo python setup.py install

-Configure rdiffWeb using the command line tool.
+Configure rdiffweb using the command line tool.
 Then follow the instruction.

-    sudo rdiff-web-config
+    sudo rdiffweb-config

-Then stat rdiffWeb server using this command line.
+Then stat rdiffweb server using this command line.

-    sudo /etc/init.d/rdiff-web start
+    sudo /etc/init.d/rdiffweb start

 By default, the web server is listening on port 8080 and is accessible via the following URL.